Strong SDP based bounds on the cutwidth of a graph: Introduction

-As for computing the cutwidth, there exist polynomial time algorithms for certain graph classes, see e.g.~\cite{heggernes2011splitgraphs,heggernes2012cutwidth,yannakakis1985polynomial}.
-Giannopoulou et al.~\cite{giannopoulou2019cutwidth} design a fixed-parameter algorithm for computing the cutwidth that runs in time $2\mathcal{O}(k^2\log{} k)n$, where $k$ is the cutwidth.
+As for computing the cutwidth, there exist polynomial time algorithms for certain graph classes, see e.g.~\cite{heggernes2011splitgraphs,heggernes2012cutwidth,yannakakis1985polynomial}. \cite{giannopoulou2019cutwidth} design a fixed-parameter algorithm for computing the cutwidth that runs in time $2\mathcal{O}(k^2\log{} k)n$, where $k$ is the cutwidth.
+In a more general setting, \cite{bodlaender2012vertexorder} discuss exponential time algorithms for vertex ordering problems, including the MCP.
+A relation of computing the cutwidth and the pathwidth via the so-called locality number, a structural parameter for strings, has been investigated by~\cite{casel2019connections}.

 Another way to solve the MCP is to model the optimization problem as a mixed-integer linear program (MILP).
-This has been considered by Luttamaguzi, Pelsmajer, Shen and Yang~\cite{luttamaguzi2005} and by L{\'o}pez-Loc{\'e}s et al.~\cite{LopezLoces2014}.
-Moreover, in the PhD thesis of D.~Coudert~\cite{coudert2016} MILP formulations for linear ordering problems, among them the cutwidth, pathwidth and bandwidth problem, are given.
+This has been considered by \cite{luttamaguzi2005} and by \cite{LopezLoces2014}.
+Moreover, in the PhD thesis of \cite{coudert2016} MILP formulations for linear ordering problems, among them the cutwidth, pathwidth and bandwidth problem, are given.
 Therein, different formulations for these problems are introduced and compared to each other.
 However, all these algorithms can only deal with sparse instances of small size.
-Indeed, in~\cite{coudert2016} results are given for (very) sparse graphs only with $|V| \in \{16, \dots, 24\}$.
+Indeed, by \cite{coudert2016} results are given for (very) sparse graphs only with $|V| \in \{16, \dots, 24\}$.

+\cite{Marti2013bb} introduce a branch-and-bound algorithm using lower bounds on the cutwidth of partial solutions and a greedy randomized adaptive search procedure (GRASP) to compute upper bounds.
+Applying the metaheuristic adaptive large neighborhood search for obtaining orderings with a small cutwidth has been introduced by \cite{santos2021}.

-A further line of research is to apply semidefinite programming (SDP) to optimization problems that deal with orderings of the vertices, e.g.~\cite{buchheim2010, hungerlaender2013ordering}.
-In particular, SDP based methods proved to be very successful when applied to the facility layout problem~\cite{fischer2019layout, schwiddessen22}.
+A further line of research is to apply semidefinite programming (SDP) to optimization problems that deal with orderings of the vertices, see e.g.~\cite{buchheim2010, hungerlaender2013ordering}.
+In particular, SDP based methods proved to be very successful when applied to the single row facility layout problem, see \cite{fischer2019layout, schwiddessen22}, which falls into this category as its goal is to order facilities on a straight line in the best way according to some objective function.
 SDP based bounds for the bandwidth problem are introduced in~\cite{rendl2021lower}.
 To the best of our knowledge there have been no attempts so far in using semidefinite programming to tackle the MCP.

 \paragraph{Contribution and outline.} In this paper we present a novel relaxation of the MCP that uses semidefinite programming.
 We introduce several valid inequalities that we include in the SDP in a cutting-plane fashion to strengthen the lower bound on the cutwidth.
 Moreover, we introduce a heuristic that uses the optimizer of the SDP to obtain feasible solutions and thereby providing an upper bound on the cutwidth.
 Our computational experiments confirm that we can obtain tight bounds in reasonable time and that the run time of our algorithms are not sensitive concerning the density of the graph.